4yangXYAO/4yangXYAO/README.md

 I don't aim to be perfect.
 I aim to keep learning, keep building, and keep moving forward.

+>No Complain, Never Explain

+It can be hard but don't be a stone

+>Mie ayam Principle

+simple but delicious jirr

 ---

 ## 🛠️ What You'll Find Here